mdn/content/files/en-us/web/privacy/state_partitioning/index.md

 mechanism means that, generally, a third-party embedded in one top-level site cannot access data stored under another top-level site.

-However, unlike Network Partitioning, this boundary is dynamic and access to a third-party's unpartitioned storage can be granted:
+However, unlike Network Partitioning, this boundary is dynamic for cookies and access to a third-party's unpartitioned cookies can be granted:

 - using the [Storage Access API](#storage_access_api).
 - automatically, such as for third-parties providing federated login.